firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-27-the-telegrapher.md

 he held my weight on his right leg and that of my brother on his left.
-Like a river dried and a desert born, or the loan shark who hunted on Monday— like death, fate had caught him.
+Like a river dried and a desert born, or the loan shark who hunted on Monday — like death, fate had caught him.

 My mother said: